 Costs for a home study also vary, depending on the agency type.
 Public agencies often charge little or nothing.
-Private agencies typically charge between \$500 and \$3,000.
+Private agencies cost an average of \$2,500 to \$3,000.

 The length of time a home study is valid is determined by your agency and your province or territory.